uk375/mac-address-lookup/README.md

 Get an API Key by signing up at https://macaddress.io/signup.

-GoLang should be installed on the machine or use the the "simplified build" as shown below
+GoLang should be installed on the machine or use the "simplified build" as shown below

 #### Build
 ```